fjfinch/smbsessioncheck/README.md

 # domcheck
 Small python script that checks for null session and guest account on a Windows machine.
-It uses the SMB protocol.
+It uses the SMB protocol for enumerating.
 (Can also enumerate Linux via Samba).

 Note for Windows: can't ping the box?
 Then probably 'File and printer sharing' is disabled and you can't use this script.